riyadhctg/ganbert_notebook_collection/README.md

 # NOTICE
-This repo includes a collection of notebooks that runs slightly modified Gan-Bert.
+This repo includes a collection of notebooks that runs "Gan-Bert".
 There are some modifications to the code to adapt to notebook style execution and different datasets that were used

 **Original Gan-Bert Code** - https://github.com/crux82/ganbert